 - 3.5.1 Begin at the vehicle centreline. - 3.5.2 Place the end of a flexible tape measure or graduated wire on the floor vertically below the front face of the bumper. - 3.5.3 Wrap the tape or wire over the bumper, bonnet windscreen and roof ensuring that it is maintained in a vertical longitudinal (X, Z) plane and that its end is still in contact with the ground.
-The tape should be held taut throughout the operation, vertically below the front face of the bumper, see Figure 8.
+The tape should be held taut throughout the operation, vertically below the front face of the bumper, see Figure 9.

-Figure 8: Marking wrap around lines
+Figure 9: Marking wrap around lines

-- 3.5.4 Mark on the bonnet top, windscreen, A-pillars and/or roof the wrap around distances of 775mm, 930mm, 1000mm, 1500mm, 1700mm and 2100mm.
-These are the geometric traces described on the outer surface of the vehicle by the end of flexible tape or wire 775mm, 930mm, 1000mm, 1500mm, 1700mm or 2100mm long, when it is held in a vertical fore/aft plane of the car and traversed across the front of the bonnet and bumper. - 3.5.5 Where any of the WAD's lie below the outer contour of the vehicle, for example in the gap behind the bonnet, using the tape or wire approximate the outer contour of the vehicle horizontally rearward from the last point of contact and project the WAD vertically down onto the underlying structure.
-Where there is a gap, e.g. in a grille, approximate the outer contour of the vehicle using tape to cover any gaps. - 3.5.6 Reposition the end of the tape on the ground no further than 100mm laterally outboard starting at the vehicle centreline up to the Corner of Bumper.
+- 3.5.4 Mark on the bumper/grille, bonnet top, windscreen, A-pillars and/or roof the wrap around distances of 775mm, 930mm, 1000mm, 1500mm, 1700mm and 2100mm.
+These are the geometric traces described on the outer surface of the vehicle by the end of flexible tape or wire 775mm, 930mm, 1000mm, 1500mm, 1700mm or 2100mm long, when it is held in a vertical fore/aft plane of the car and traversed across the front of the bonnet and bumper. - 3.5.5 Where any of the WAD's lie below the outer contour of the vehicle, for example in the gap behind the bonnet, using the tape or wire approximate the outer contour of the vehicle horizontally rearward from the last point of contact and project the WAD vertically down onto the underlying structure. - 3.5.6 Reposition the end of the tape on the ground no further than 100mm laterally outboard starting at the vehicle centreline up to the Corner of Bumper.
 The tape should be stretched over the A-pillars where necessary. - 3.5.7 Repeat steps 3.5.2 to 3.5.6 until the width of the vehicle has been marked up to the Side Reference Lines. - 3.5.8 Join the points marked on the bonnet to form lines at wrap around distances of 775mm, 930mm, 1000mm, 1500mm, 1700mm and 2100mm.
 Points located from 1000mm to 1500mm WAD inclusive will be assessed using the child/small adult headform.
-Points from 1700mm to 2100 mm WAD inclusive will be assessed with the adult headform, see Figure 9. - 3.5.9 Where the bonnet rear reference line is between 1500mm and 1700mm WAD, points forward of and directly on the bonnet rear reference line will be assessed using the child/small adult impactor.
+Points from 1700mm to 2100 mm WAD inclusive will be assessed with the adult headform, see Figure 10. - 3.5.9 Where the bonnet rear reference line is between 1500mm and 1700mm WAD, points forward of and directly on the bonnet rear reference line will be assessed using the child/small adult impactor.
 Where the BRRL is rearward of 1700mm WAD, the child/small adult headform shall be used up to and including 1700mm.
 Points rearward of the bonnet rear reference line between 1500mm and 1700mm WAD will use the adult impactor.

-Figure 9: Headform test area
+Figure 10: Headform test area